Bloons Tower Defense: Main entries

-Bloons Tower Defense and Bloons Tower Defense 2
+Bloons Tower Defense

 Bloons Tower Defense is the first game in the BTD series, released on August 16, 2007, as a free flash browser game.
-In the game players have to defend against colored bloons with monkeys, dart throwers, and other towers positioned around the map.
-Bloons have varying numbers of layers, with each layer being pierced revealing the layer underneath until the bloon has been completely popped.
+In this first entry, players must defend against waves of different bloons with a small roster of towers which the player can position around the map.
+Bloons have a varying amount of layers, with each layer being pierced revealing the layer underneath until the bloon has been completely popped.
 If all 40 lives are lost, the game is over.
 If all 50 waves are passed, the player will win the game.

+The game has 5 towers, the Dart Tower, Tack Tower, Ice Tower, Bomb Tower, and Super Monkey, which all appear in future Bloons Tower Defense games with minor name changes.

+Bloons Tower Defense 2

 Bloons Tower Defense 2 was released soon after in October 2007, adding new towers, multiple map options, new bloons, and an option for the game's difficulty.

 Bloons TD 3

 Bloons TD 3 was released on September 5, 2008, months after the release of Bloons Tower Defense 2, named differently due to a trademark dispute with Com2uS.
-As with the second game, new towers, bloons, and maps were added.
+As with the second game, new towers, bloons such as the M.O.A.B (Massive Ordnance Air Bloon), and maps were added.

 A version based on this game was released for iOS titled Bloons TD; made available on October 3, 2009, from the iOS App Store.
 This version had extra maps styled in snow and beach themes, and included OpenFeint achievements.

 The game included five map packs, containing a total of 15 different levels to play, with packs unlocked by completing the previous levels.
 This version of the game was also released for the PlayStation Portable in 2010.

 Another version of the game, simply titled Bloons TD, was released for DSiWare in 2011, containing 50 rounds to complete.